mliq/prime_solo_db_01/README.md

 ##A client's request

 You've been tasked with developing an application for a client that is required to authenticate users against a Mongo database.
-You are familiar with NodeJS, Express and Mongo so you're sure you can get it to work with some help.
+You are familiar with NodeJS, Express.js and MongoDB so you're sure you can get it to work with some help.
 Luckily, you found a really awesome step-by-step guide that has just the bare minimum requirements!

+##Go do the thing!

-Create a new solution Node in Web Storm (don't forget to create a .gitignore file and add .idea, node_modules and .DS_Store to it).
+Create a new NodeJS solution in Web Storm (don't forget to create a .gitignore file and add .idea, node_modules and .DS_Store to it).

-Next, starting from zero, follow the guide [here](https://docs.google.com/a/primeacademy.io/document/d/1SRq1ubPt0AUn8VybhZZ6fBqOoKaKlPIwScycJzFeAFQ/edit?usp=sharing).
+Next, starting from zero, follow the guide that you found [here](https://docs.google.com/a/primeacademy.io/document/d/1SRq1ubPt0AUn8VybhZZ6fBqOoKaKlPIwScycJzFeAFQ/edit?usp=sharing).

 Once you've got everything installed and all of the code added, run the application.
 You should be able to register a test user and make sure the login screen works right.
 If it works, you'll see "true" displayed after logging in.

-##Hard Mode
+###Client changes

 The client neglected to mention that users should also be able to save a first name, last name, and email address when signing up in the registration form.
 Make those changes.
+Verify that those fields are saving with Robomongo.

+##Hard Mode

-##Finish the users screen
+###Finish the users screen

-First you need to update the users.js route to send the users.html file.
+You need to update the users.js route to send the users.html file.

 Then you need to lock down the users.html file.
-Do this by adding `req.isAuthenticated()` check to the express route.
+Do this by adding a `req.isAuthenticated()` check to the express route.

 Flesh out the users.html file.
 It should display a list of all users in the database (excluding passwords).
 You'll need to create an Ajax method to get the list of users, as well as a route to send the list of users that are in the database.
 The route that sends all users should also be protected by passport authenticate. **DO NOT SEND THE PASSWORDS IN THE RESPONSE** even though they're encrypted.